abcoep/SpreadMath/README.md

 Along with basic editing options it consists of functionalities for sorting selected cells, finding certain text, going to a particular cell, etc.

-To build the project from source, Qt version 5.2.1 or newer needs to be installed.
-Use QMake to build the project :
+Use QMake to build the project from source with either of the following Qt versions :

+1) Qt4 - 4.8 :

+    cd src && qmake-qt4 spreadmath.pro && make

+2) Qt5 - 5.2 or higher :

     cd src && qmake spreadmath.pro && make

+Then run the application with :

+    cd .. && ./spreadmath